 1. Peak Performance by Brad Stulberg and Steve Magness: Recommended by a close friend of mine this book was exactly what I needed at this time.
 Combining sports and scientific research the premise of this intriguing and insightful book is this; stress+rest=growth.
 You can find it at your local library or purchase it here.

 2. Becoming A Welcoming Church by Thom S. Rainer: Known as a pastor who is a go-to expert for all things pertaining to church organization and culture, Rainer writes a short but compelling discourse on how to set a welcoming atmosphere in the church.
 You can purchase a copy here.

 1. Crushing by T.D.
 Jakes: The Bishop is back and class is in session!
 With pastoral compassion, precision-tuned words that resonate deep in the soul, and experiences from his own story, Bishop reminds us that being crushed is not the end.
 It is the beginning of something beautiful emerging from our lives.
 You can buy it on Amazon.

 2. Find Your Way by Carly Fiorina: Former CEO of Hewlett Packard (HP) draws from her own remarkable journey and provides undeniable proof of why finding your path is better than having a plan.
-She also makes the case why potential is the most limitless human resource in the world.
+She also makes the case that potential is the most limitless human resource in the world.
 Her book can be purchased on Amazon.

 April-May 2019.
 The Way of the Warrior by Erwin McManus: With direct talk, and punchy sentences, Pastor Erwin of Mosaic Church in L.A. does not disappoint.
 His latest release is as good as his last, The Last Arrow, if not better.
 Using the picture of a warrior, he provides a revolutionary blueprint for living at our highest capacity.
 Prepare for your thinking to be challenged You will love this book!